eh190/dotfiles/README.md

 - Whilst nvim lives in .config, vim lives in the HOME dir for now.
 - It is very simple and for emergencies more than anything

+### Some VIM Commands

+Vim commands

+i = insert left of cursor
+a = insert right of cursor
+I = insert first non whitespace char left
+A = insert end of line regardless of whitespace chars

+o = insert new line below and insert
+O = insert new line above and insert

+yy = yank (copy) line
+dd = delte line
+x = delete char
+p = paste below (if whole line), or paste in line if not P = paste above

+yap = yank set of contiguous code

+w,b = word jump navigation
+u = undo

+:Ex = back to file tree
+:Vex = vertical split explore
+:Sex = horizontal split explore

+Ctrl + w = windows mode.
+This + l = go to the window on the right (assuming two vertical windows e.g.)

+Ctrl + w + o = close all windows except current window (buffer)

+\_ = go to first non space character of line
+0 = go to beginning of line
+$ = end of line
+D or d$ = deletes from cursor to end of line
+C = deletes to end of line and inserts cc = deletes and goes into insert
+S = delete whole line, go into insert mode s = delete character and into insert mode f + capital letter = jump to first instance of that capital letter. ‘,’ goes to next instance of letter F = f but in reverse. ‘;’ goes to next in this version

+{ = jump to paragraph above (non contiguous code)
+} = jump to paragraph below (non contiguous code)
+Ctrl + d = jump half a page
+Ctrl + u = jump up half a page
+% = jump between bracket pairs

+ci{ = delete contents of brackets and insert mode

+:bn = buffer next
+:bp = buffer previous
+:b <name of file> = select specific buffer

+Ctrl x + ctrl o = autocomplete in insert mode

+/searchterm = search in current file. n to go to next, N to go back one instance.
+:noh removes search highlight
+:%s/term/newTerm = search and replace on entire file Visual mode highlight a region, then “:” to begin a visual range search and replace.
+From here we can type:

+    - “s/term/newTerm” (will replace first instance on each line),
+    - or “s/term/newTerm/g” to replace all instance in the range,
+    - or “s/term/newTerm/gc to decide for each instance whether to replace.

+d = create new directory (if in file tree)
+% = create new file (if in file tree)

 ## Z and Zprofile

 - Defines some root paths